-For the last decade the International Institute for Restorative Practices (IIRP), which grew out of the Real Justice program (see www.realjustice.org), has been developing a comprehensive framework for practice and theory that expands the restorative paradigm beyond its origins in criminal justice (McCold and Wachtel, 2003).
+For the last decade, the International Institute for Restorative Practices (IIRP), which grew out of the Real Justice program, has been developing a comprehensive framework for practice and theory that expands the restorative paradigm beyond criminal justice (McCold & Wachtel, 2003).
+Academicians and practitioners tend to do their work within their own distinct disciplines and professions.
+In contrast, the emerging field of "restorative practices" offers a common thread to tie together theory and research in seemingly disparate fields of study and practice.